yamadapc/augmented-audio/crates/audio-processor-traits/README.md

   * Compare this with overhead of the `AudioBuffer` abstraction
 * Measure overhead in contrast to the grand scheme of a non-trivial processor (not gain)

+### Other thoughts
+* Which is the more efficient layout?
+* Should audio-processors expose a `process` function that works sample by sample?
+Perhaps this is easier to optimise

 ## License
 MIT